Sunday, July 6th

 KINCARDINE, ONTARIO

-The Card Writers will not be getting together as a group in June.
-Instead, if you have a name for someone who needs a card, please contact Barb Stuart or Margaret Weir.
-Our next meeting together will be Tuesday, July 8.
+The Card Writers meet on Tuesday, July 8 in the Activity Room.
+If you have a name for someone who needs a card, please contact Barb Stuart or Margaret Weir.

 The Walker House is having a Remembrance Day exhibit, where we need local submissions.
 We are accepting submissions until Tuesday, September 30th.
 Please contact The Walker House at 519-396-1850 for further information for submissions.